-- A Certain Magical Index has teleporters among its esper powers.
-Teleporters have also been shown to be extremely dangerous combatants: not only can they dodge just about anything, but they can, say, teleport a needle into your body to cause extreme internal damage, or teleport you into the ground or a wall.
-Kuroko once disabled an entire armored squad by teleporting needles into their equipment, causing short circuits, malfunctions, and in some cases explosions.
+- A Certain Magical Index has teleporting among its esper powers.
+Teleporters have been shown to be extremely dangerous combatants: not only can they dodge just about anything, but they can, say, teleport a needle into your equipment or body, teleport you into the ground, or teleport window glass into the structural members of a building to bring the whole building down.

-- X-Men: Any time Nightcrawler used his natural mutant teleportation ability offensively against an enemy in combat.
+- Any time Nightcrawler used his natural mutant teleportation ability offensively against an enemy in combat.

-- Also applies to Magik (Illyana Rasputin) of the X-Men.
-In one story, both she and Nightcrawler teleported part of Magus away, severely injuring him.
+- Also applies to Magik (Illyana Rasputin).
+In one story, both she and Nightcrawler teleport part of Magus away, severely injuring him.

-- Done accidentally by Doctor Manhattan in Watchmen, when he teleports a television show's studio audience away and some of them die of shock.
+- Done accidentally by Doctor Manhattan, when he teleports a television show's studio audience away and some of them die of shock.
 He also breaks up a riot this way.

-- PS238: Superpowered bully Charles liked to teleport people he didn't like into the lake.
+- PS238: Superpowered bully Charles likes to teleport people he don't like into the lake.

 - In Irredeemable, the alien Vespan are able to harm the otherwise indestructible Plutonian.
 How?
 The Vespan had reverse-engineered teleportation technology from science hero Qubit and weaponized the end product into tight-beam teleport guns that would displace strips of Plutonian's flesh.

-- Used in Jumper rather effectively by Griffin against two Templars in Rome.
-He quickly performs a series of micro-jumps, which, somehow, gives him tons of momentum, allowing him to bowl over two trained soldiers much larger than him.
+- Used in Jumper rather effectively by Griffin against two Paladins in Rome.
+He quickly performs a series of micro-jumps, which, somehow, gives him tons of momentum, allowing him to bowl over two trained soldiers much larger than he is.